peek-robot/peek/README.md

 ## VLM Training

-We provide VLM checkpoints for the experiments in the paper.
+We provide [VLM model checkpoints](https://huggingface.co/memmelma/peek_3b) and [VQA dataset](https://huggingface.co/datasets/memmelma/peek_vqa) for the experiments in the paper.
-If you want to train your own VLM, <span style="color:red">TODO</span>
+If you want to train your own VLM, please follow the official [VILA SFT instructions](https://github.com/NVlabs/VILA/tree/vila1.5?tab=readme-ov-file#step-3-supervised-fine-tuning).

 ## Using PEEK's VLM to label data